Fraction of a number inquiry

 In order to support the inquiry process, the teachers prepared four resources offering increasing levels of independence.
 Afterwards they compared how they had used the resources.
 In one classroom, the teacher directed each student towards a particular resource; in another, the teacher allowed students to choose one of the four; and in the third, the teacher only introduced the resources after the students had chosen the regulatory cards Ask the teacher for something to do or Use a worksheet or textbook.
 After Helen’s first lesson, the students filled out a questionnaire, reporting that they had a deeper understanding of fractions and a clearer idea of the aims than in other lessons.

-One pathway of the inquiry leads students into improper fractions.
+One pathway that the inquiry can take leads students into improper fractions.
 They can find it difficult to believe that, for example, 56/7 of 2 = 2/7 of 56.

 Developing algebraic reasoning